cchdo/cruise_report_2022_p02w/rosette.rst

 CTD and Rosette Setup
 =====================

-For |CRS| a :term:`SIO` STS 36 place yellow rosette and bottle_nuts were used.
+For |CRS| a :term:`SIO` :term:`STS` 36-place yellow rosette and bottles were used.
+The rosette was sent to Guam in early January, 2022.
-The rosette and bottles were built before P06 2017, making this the seventh time this package has been deployed.
+The rosette and bottles were built before P06 2017, making this the thirteenth time this package has been deployed.
+A steel bridle was added to the top of the rosette to adapt to the winch head.
 The bottles were made with new PVC, with new non-baked o-rings and electro-polished steel springs.
-This represents a change from the past, where on GO-SHIP cruises using ODF equipment before P06 2017 o-rings were baked for 3 days at 100 °C at 1-3 Torr in a sweeper gas of hydrogen.
-Springs used to be painted and Tygon tubing added to the ends to prevent paint wearing away from bottle firing.
+Springs within the Bullister-style Niskin bottles were electropolished stainless steel.
+Bottle lanyards were made from 300-pound monofilament.
-As on P06 2017 no sample contamination has been noticed by the change in o-rings and springs.
+No sample contamination has been noticed by the change in o-rings and springs.
-The package used on |CRS| weighs roughly 1500 lbs in air without water, and 2350 lbs in air with water.
+The package used on |CRS| weighs roughly 1500 lbs in air without water and 2350 lbs in air with water.
 The package used on |CRS| weighs roughly 950 lbs in water.
-In addition to the standard CTDO package on GO-SHIP cruises three chipods, two LADCPs, and one experimental CTD were mounted on the rosette.
+In addition to the standard :term:`CTDO` package on GO-SHIP cruises three chipods, two :term:`LADCP`, and one :term:`UVP` were mounted on the rosette.

-During the cruise we encountered a handful of problems, most notably noisy altimeter data and bottle firing issues.
+During the cruise we encountered a handful of problems, most notably noise between the primary and secondary CTD lines.
 We describe all of the above in more detail in the sections below.

 Underwater Sampling Package